 Duolingo fictional languages

 You’ll notice that a couple of Duolingo’s languages aren’t exactly ‘real-world’ lingos.
-These are High Valyrian and Klingon, taken from Game of Thrones and Star Trek respectively.
+These are High Valyrian and Klingon, taken from Game of Thrones/House of the Dragon and Star Trek respectively.

 As you might expect, these aren’t as in-depth as some of the other courses and aren’t as well-supported.
 But if you’re a fan of either of these franchises, they’re definitely worth exploring!